v-dvorak/omr-layout-analysis/app/MZKBlank/docs/README.md

 All images are resized to have a 1:1 aspect ratio.
 Some images were dropped from the grids (usually less than ten) for the grid to have a nicer aspect ratio.

+Images displayed in this section are scanned documents from Moravska Zemska Knihovna, they are cited in [citation](docs/citations.txt).

 ## Back cover

 ![](back_cover_grid.png)